CERN/CAiMIRA/README.md

-# CAiMIRA - CERN Airborne Model for Risk Assessment
+# CAiMIRA - CERN Airborne Model for Indoor Risk Assessment

 CAiMIRA is a risk assessment tool developed to model the concentration of viruses in enclosed spaces, in order to inform space-management decisions.